Hieromon/AutoConnect/mkdocs/acintro.md

     }
     ```

-## Passing parameters with sketches and custom Web pages

-A sketch can access variables of [AutoConnectElements](acelements.md) in the custom Web page.
-The value entered into the AutoConnectElements on the page is stored to the [member variables](acelements.md#form-and-autoconnectelements) of the element by AutoConnect whenever GET / POST transmission occurs.
-Your sketches can get these values with the GET / POST request handler.
-If you assign a value to an element before a request to the page occurs, its value will appear as the initial value when the page is displayed.

 ## Basic steps to use custom Web pages

 So, the basic procedure for handling of the custom Web pages is as follows: